x1menana/ME-369P-Demo/README.md

-# Demo for implementing a simple linear regression model using pytorch
+# Demo for implementing a simple Neural Network (computes linear regression) using PyTorch

 ## Prerequisites:
 - Python 3.9 or later